-Craig Jackson is Chief Policy Analyst at the Indiana University Center for Applied Cybersecurity Research (CACR), where his research interests include information security program development and governance, cybersecurity assessments, legal and regulatory regimes' impact on information security and cyber resilience, evidence-based security, and innovative defenses.
-He is a Co-PI of the NSF Cybersecurity Center of Excellence and leads CACR's collaborative efforts with Naval Surface Warfare Center Crane, where he is presently employed as temporary faculty.
+Craig Jackson is Program Director at the Indiana University Center for Applied Cybersecurity Research (CACR), where his research interests include information security program development and governance, cybersecurity assessments, legal and regulatory regimes' impact on information security and cyber resilience, evidence-based security, and innovative defenses.
+He leads CACR's collaborative work with the defense community and an interdisciplinary assessment and guidance tem for the NSF Cybersecurity Center of Excellence.
 He is a co-author of Security from First Principles: A Practical Guide to the Information Security Practice Principles.
 Craig is a graduate of the IU Maurer School of Law, IU School of Education, and Washington University in St. Louis.
 In addition to his litigation experience, Craig's research, design, project management, and psychology background includes work at the IU Center for Research on Learning and Technology and the Washington University in St. Louis School of Medicine.